Kapanther/PZMOD-Exterminator/README.md

 The following settings will need to be modified/checked to ensure the mod can work correctly.
 - No Zombie respawns
-- Maximum Amount of zombies (Population modified will need to be reduced or capped to ensure not to many spawn) a modifier value of 1 supposedly generateds 52000 zombies map-wide.
+- Maximum Amount of zombies (Population modified will need to be reduced or capped to ensure not to many spawn) a modifier value of 1 supposedly generates 52000 zombies map-wide.
 So im guessing you would not want to go over about 3.
 - Possibly other map settings will need to be modified
 - Add option to have an "Escape from the city" start.
 (This could mean performance problems with the server though.)